 Whether working on-site for a health care organization or remotely, medical coders are one of the most valuable support positions in the health care industry.

 Interested in enrolling in an online program?
-Check out Herzing University’s medical coding program to get started today.
+Check out Herzing University’s medical billing and coding program options to get started today.

 * Bureau of Labor Statistics (BLS), U.S. Department of Labor, Occupational Outlook Handbook 2021.
 BLS estimates do not represent entry-level wages and/or salaries.
 Multiple factors, including prior experience, age, geography market in which you want to work and degree field, will affect career outcomes and earnings.
 Herzing neither represents that its graduates will earn the average salaries calculated by BLS for a particular job nor guarantees that graduation from its program will result in a job, promotion, salary increase or other career growth.